thepracticaldev/1pr/README.md

 - Hope you get picked

+## Project structure
+The project's structure is pretty simple.

+- HTML files go in the root directory
+- CSS goes in the `stylesheets/` directory
+- Javascript goes in the `scripts/` directory
+- Third-party libraries (CSS and JS) go in the `vendor/` directory, which is ignored by the linters (see **Testing** below).

 ## Coding standards
 When contributing, please try to follow the coding standards so we have nice looking code that's easy to follow for everyone.